From the origin stories of Omaha's businesses and buildings to the developments shaping its future, if it's part of Omaha's story, it's fair game.

 Caffeine Dreams in 2011 looking east from 46th.
 The building largely looks the same as it did in 1942.

-November 2025 Omaha Exploration photo of Rathskeller looking north from Farnam.
+2025 OE photo of Rathskeller looking north from Farnam.

-November 2025 Omaha Exploration photo of the west side of Rathskeller looking east from 46th.
+2025 OE photo of the west side of Rathskeller looking east from 46th.

-January 2025 Omaha Exploration photo of the replica Berlin Wall covered in graffiti at Rathskeller.
+2025 OE photo of the replica Berlin Wall covered in graffiti at Rathskeller.

 After Caffeine Dreams closed in 2018, Rathskeller Bier Haus opened in its place.
-It featured a German-style biergarten with a unique atmosphere, extensive beer selection and a replica section of the Berlin Wall covered in graffiti.
+It featured a German-style biergarten with long wooden tables, German beer signs, a boar’s head, and a replica section of the Berlin Wall covered in graffiti.
 When Rathskeller closed in 2023, there were fears that the building would be razed as UNMC looked to expand its campus to the west of Saddle Creek.

-Preservationists, including Preserve Omaha, mobilized to save the building that was featured in the 1977 landmark book Omaha City Architecture for its Sullivanesque style—an architectural approach inspired by Chicago architect Louis Sullivan.
-UNMC later announced that it had no plans to demolish the building and emphasized that it would be preserved and integrated into the design for the Edge District.
-That announcement combined with the completion of the construction work that surrounded the building led to the reopening of Rathskeller under new ownership earlier this year.
+Preservationists, including Preserve Omaha, mobilized to save the building that was featured in the 1977 landmark book Omaha City Architecture for its Sullivanesque style, an architectural approach inspired by Chicago architect Louis Sullivan.
+UNMC, which acquired the building in 2021, announced that it had no plans to demolish it and emphasized that it would be preserved and integrated into the design for the Edge District.
+That announcement, combined with the completion of the construction work that surrounded the building, led to the reopening of Rathskeller under new ownership earlier this year.

-2021 photo looking at the bar inside Rathskeller.
+2026 OE photo looking at the back room with the food ordering counter inside Rathskeller.

 Content written by Omaha Exploration.
 If you enjoy my content, you can follow or subscribe on my Facebook page, signup to receive emails or make a donation on my website.
 Thank you and until next time, keep exploring!